 While I do hope the Travel Photo Essays help your travel planning, if you’re reading them for that purpose, they are in no way comprehensive guides.
 As an American worker with very limited vacation time, what I’m able to visit and photograph is necessarily (and frustratingly) limited.
-I also can’t revisit most places to keep material current.
+With the possible exception of locations very close to where I live in Southern California, I also can’t revisit most places to keep material current.
 But I do make updates when I find out about significant changes, such as when Waikiki’s Kodak Hula Show became the Pleasant Hawaiian Hula Show in 1999, and then No More Hula Show in 2002.
 I emphasize what seems likely to remain relevant over time.
 I generally avoid mentioning hotels and restaurants.
 Because those establishments are inherently subject to frequent changes of ownership, management, and/or quality, I have no way to assure that what I might say about them remains current, accurate, and useful.
 (But when I do mention them it’s on the What’s New page, whose entries get archived after about a year.)

 Travel Photo Essays are not scholarly treatises.
 My main informational sources are the guidebooks, articles, and Web sites I used in preparing for my trips.
 But I always end up spending more time than I expected on supplemental research.
 Guidebooks often contradict each other on details.
 They’re clearly not scholarly treatises either; and they often seem to be updated less frequently than the year on the cover might suggest.
 They also lack much of the information I’m looking for, so I try to add useful information that I didn’t see in the guidebooks.
 I selectively filter facts to fit my pictures and opinions.
 But if you notice something factually inaccurate, please let me know.